Falcury/rayverse/README.md

 ### Windows
 For modern Windows platforms, you can build Rayverse using CMake in combination with your preferred toolchain, either MinGW-w64 or MSVC (e.g. using Visual Studio).

-To build with Windows 9x compatbility, you can use Visual C++ 6.0 with the project file `rayverse.dsp`.
+To build with Windows 9x compatibility, you can use Visual C++ 6.0 with the project file `rayverse.dsp`.

 ### Linux / macOS
 The following dependencies are required to be installed: SDL2 (on Linux and macOS), GLEW (Linux only).